ginobiliwang/database_engine_java_wal_mvcc/README.md

 #database_engine_java_wal_mvcc
-A database engine with common feature of Btree, WAL, MVCC in Java language
+A database engine with common features of Btree, WAL, MVCC in Java language

 ##Implementation plan